wasimusu/python_project/readme.md

 ### 4. Generating Documentation
+You can only go so far without a good documentation.
+When there are large project release they make sure that they have a great documentation.
+It helps to build a user base around their library.
+As a library developer you can avoid lots of frustration to users and lots of effort on your part trying to resolve user issues by having  a good documentation.

+Here's how to generate good looking documentation on localhost.

 ```
 cd docs
 doxygen -g Doxyfile
 ```

 Now change some things in the Doxyfile that you have just generated.
 - PROJECT_NAME = "python_project"
 - GENERATE_LATEX         = NO

 ```
 doxygen Doxyfile
 sphinx-quickstart
 ```

 Then you'll get some prompts.

 ```
 > Separate source and build directories (y/n) [n]: y
 > Project name: python_project